What is Layover Flight? Stopover vs Connecting vs Layover Flight

 Layover Flight Guide

-What is a layover flight?
-Learn the difference vs stopovers, luggage rules, ideal layover times, and pro tips to make the most of your wait!
+Read more to learn the difference vs. stopovers, luggage rules, ideal layover times, and pro tips to make the most of your wait!

 to Bangkok